 For my honours project I looked into how breaking waves could be incorporated into shoreline water simulations at real-time for use in games.
-The dissertation can be found at the bottom of the page
+Click here to read the full dissertation.

 The simulation uses the 1D shallow-water equations to model the flow of water across a sloping sea bed.
 Waves are propagated into the simulation, naturally steepening as they approach the shoreline where the depth of the water reduces to zero.
 By using the shallow-water equations water is able to flow up onto the beach, causing the shoreline to advance and recede.